 It’s painful to be dragged back into the past via old clips as senators try to embarrass Hill by forcing her to repeat porn names like “Long Dong Silver,” descriptions of pubic hair on Coke cans and discussions of penis size that she says she was forced to endure as Thomas’ employee at the Equal Employment Opportunity Commission.

 At a long table by herself, in a blue turquoise suit, she sits calmly, without erupting or crying.
 When pressed about why she hadn’t come forward sooner, she seems as perplexed as some of the senators.
 But 20 years ago, that wasn’t exactly unusual behavior for women whose bosses made unwanted sexual advances.
 It still isn’t.
+Hiring a sexual harassment attorney is now one of the best paths to take, whereas all those years ago it wasn’t seen as normal, because it was swept under the rug as much as possible to protect the ‘reputations’ of these harassers.

 No question, what the Senate hearings unleashed was dreadful for Hill (and certainly it was no picnic for Clarence Thomas, either).
 But it was also a watershed moment in American politics.
 American women looked at how the Senate treated Hill and said: This is not right.